kanelergy/simpleFeatureFlag/README.md

 	- Add `import { withLDProvider } from 'launchdarkly-react-client-sdk';` to the app.js file`
 	```

-## That's it!
-Now you can `npm start` to run the app locally and test the events sent to your LaunchDarkly instance.
+### That's it!
+Now you can `npm start` to run the app locally (if executed successfully, browser window should open to http://localhost:3000); and you can test the events sent to your LaunchDarkly instance.

 ---

-# APPENDIX
+### APPENDIX
-# General React and NPM stuff
+### General React and NPM stuff

 ## Getting Started with Create React App